- Tuition, Fees, and Payments on Student Accounts

 Registration for classes in succeeding courses is dependent on full payment of the previous expenses.
 A student whose account is in arrears will have a registration hold on their account and will not be permitted to register for subsequent courses.

 Any student who pays an outstanding balance by check will have his/her registration dropped if the check is returned from the bank due to non-sufficient funds.
 The student will not be permitted to re-register until full payment is received.
-If repayment is made via check, the payment must be cleared through the bank before registration is granted.
+If repayment is made via check registration will be granted in ten business days.

 Be advised that students whose registrations have been dropped have no guarantee the same course(s) will be available when they re-register.